Analemmatic sundial: Description

 Analemmatic sundials are sometimes designed with a human as the gnomon.
 In this case the size of the hour marker ellipse is constrained by human height and the latitude of the sundial location, since the human gnomon shadow must fall on the hour marker ellipse to accurately indicate the time of day.
 Human gnomon analemmatic sundials are not practical at lower latitudes where a human shadow is quite short during the summer months.
-A 66-inch tall person casts a 4-inch shadow at 27 deg latitude on the summer solstice.
+A 66-inch tall person casts a 4-inch shadow at 27 degrees latitude on the summer solstice.

-The use of the adjective "analemmatic" to describe this class of sundial can be misleading, because there is no use of the equation of time or the analemma in the design of an analemmatic sundial.
+The use of the adjective analemmatic to describe this class of sundial can be misleading, because there is no use of the equation of time or the analemma in the design of an analemmatic sundial.
 Mayall refers to the analemmatic sundial as "the so-called Analemmatic Dial", implying a lack of connection to the analemma.
 The dial of Brou in front of the church of Brou in Bourg-en-Bresse, France is an example of the erroneous use of the analemma in the construction of an analemmatic sundial.
 Rohr states "The gnomon is displaced on the short axis of the ellipse and not on the meridian, whose presence here in the shape of an 8 is a mistake."